MakeSchool-Tutorials/Flappy-Bird-SpriteBuilder-Swift/P0/content.md

 ## Adding a Speed Limit

-As you may have noticed while testing the touch implementation: when you touch the screen repeatedly in short intervals, the impulses add up and the bunny shoots out of the top edge of the screen, gone for seconds or even (seemingly) forever.
-As in most physics games, you will have to add some tweaking variables.
-For this game, you will want to limit the vertical upward velocity.
+As you may have noticed while testing the touch implementation, when you touch the screen repeatedly in short intervals, the impulses add up and the bunny shoots out of the top edge of the screen, gone for seconds or even (seemingly) forever.
+To make the game playable, you will want to limit the vertical upward velocity.
 The best way to limit the bunny's speed is via the *update* method, which is called every frame in a Cocos2D object.

 Add the following method to *MainScene.swift* to limit the bunny's vertical velocity: